emmm114/Data-Analysis-for-Automotive-Industry/README.md

 Develop an application to demonstrate how the Automotive Industry could harness data to take informed decisions.

 # **Description**
 The application displays various statistics, graphs and answer some specific queries.
+The jupyter notebook is converted to a web application using Voilà Jupyter.
+Voilà helps communicate insights by transforming notebooks into secure, stand-alone web applications that you can customize and share.

 # **Techstack Used**
 python - version 3.8.8 or greater
+Jupyter Notebook
+Voilà Jupyter

 Other requirements are mentioned in the requirements.txt file